Maternal Morbidity and Mortality

 Significant disparities exist by race and ethnicity.
 Black and American Indian/Alaskan Native women are three to four times more likely to die from pregnancy-related complications than White women.
 In Black women, traditional protective factors such as education and income are shown to make little difference in risk of death related to pregnancy and birth.

-Data collected by the PRAMS program helps researchers investigate emerging issues and identify ways to reduce health problems for birthing people and their babies.
+Since 1987, PRAMS has collected data on maternal attitudes and experiences before, during, and shortly after pregnancy.
+The findings helps researchers investigate emerging issues and identify ways to reduce health problems for birthing people and their babies.

 Explore the Project